National Science Foundation

 Grant in 2016

 Modular Genetics, Inc. is a biotechnology company based in Woburn, Massachusetts, founded in 2000.
-The company specializes in designing and developing engineered microorganisms that synthesize chemicals from renewable raw materials, primarily sugar.
-By utilizing a proprietary automated gene engineering system, Modular Genetics enables the rapid development of new products, helping various industries reduce costs and accelerate product innovation.
-Its focus on sustainable chemistry positions the company as a key player in advancing environmentally friendly manufacturing processes.
+The company specializes in designing and developing engineered microorganisms that synthesize chemicals from renewable raw materials, such as sugar.
+By utilizing a proprietary automated gene engineering system, Modular Genetics focuses on sustainable chemistry, enabling industries to accelerate product development, reduce costs, and facilitate the simultaneous creation of multiple products.

 T3S Technologies